 All Over San Francisco | San Francisco, CA

-Thankfully on Labor Day 2012 the city of San Francisco is going to reward you with a ticket-free day of parking… sort of…
+Thankfully on Labor Day, the city of San Francisco is going to reward you with a ticket-free day of parking – sort of.

 Labor Day Parking Rules Overview:

-- Street Sweeping: Not enforced (M-F street sweeping that is… the few streets that have nighttime 7-day street sweeping – like Market Street – will still be enforced)
+- M-F Daytime Street Sweeping: Not enforced (Be aware that 7-day street sweeping, like Market Street, will still be enforced)

 - Hazards are always subject to tickets and towing

-- Parking Meters: Enforced city-wide – yes, even on Labor Day.
-Like all days you are allowed to park at a broken meter, but the posted time limit still applies.
+- Street Parking Meters: Enforced city-wide – yes, even on Labor Day.
+Like all days, you are allowed to park at a broken meter, but the posted time limit still applies.

-The only holidays where parking meters aren’t enforced in 2012 is Thanksgiving, Christmas and New Year’s Day
+The only holidays where parking meters aren’t enforced are Thanksgiving, Christmas, and New Year’s Day.

 - Red Zone: Enforced